superMDguy/supermdguy.github.io/content/post/price_is_right/index.md

 date: 2025-09-20T05:54:53-06:00
 math: true
 localKatex: true
+tags: ["math", "nerd-sniped"]
 ---

 In the game show _The Price is Right_, players try to guess the price of a prize.
 The player whose bid is closest to the actual price of the prize, without going over, wins and gets to advance in the competition.
+For example, if the host shows a TV priced at $500, and Player 1 bids $450 while Player 2 bids $480, Player 2 wins.
+However, if Player 1 had bid $520 instead, they would have both gone over and neither would win.

 For some unknowable reason, I recently became obsessed with figuring out the optimal way to play the game.
 Assuming I was a player who somehow knew the exact distribution of prices for the prize, I thought there had to be some sort of optimal guess to make.